Barcelona, Spain - November 17th 2024: panoramic aerial view of the famous Sagrada Familia church, in golden sunrise light

 Why go?
 Swap the figurative maze of the Gothic Quarter’s winding streets for a literal labyrinth.
 This park can be found in Horta, near the Collserola mountain range and in addition to the maze, it has a Neoclassical garden from the eighteenth century and a Romantic garden from the nineteenth century, as well as the mansion of the Desvalls family, the land’s former owners.

-Don't miss: Start your tour at the Chinese gate, a relic from a former oriental garden.
+Don’t miss: Start your tour at the beautiful Chinese gate (and make sure to get a photo).

 Address: Passeig dels Castanyers, 1, 08035 Barcelona